epelde/tdd-resources/README.md

 **TDD is just as much about design as it is about test**.
 It's all about developing/designing in a **"slower" (slow is good)** way to be able to think about how I want the different collaborators to relate and collaborate.
 Quality is not negotiable. **Maybe we can improve our software quality applying TDD but it's not enough**.
 And here is where SOLID principles come to scene.

-Recommended reading: **Does TDD really lead to good design?** https://codurance.com/2015/05/12/does-tdd-lead-to-good-design/
+Recommended reading: **Does TDD really lead to good design?** by Sandro Mancuso https://codurance.com/2015/05/12/does-tdd-lead-to-good-design/

 And yes, it takes time & money.
 So does fixing defects in production software.

-Recommended reading: Is High Quality Software Worth the Cost? by Martin Fowler https://martinfowler.com/articles/is-quality-worth-cost.html
+Recommended reading: **Is High Quality Software Worth the Cost?** by Martin Fowler https://martinfowler.com/articles/is-quality-worth-cost.html

 TDD as a software development flow.